nicknikesh/ORM/README.md

 Enter the code for admin.py and models.py

 ### STEP 4:
-Execute Django admin and create details for 10 books
+Execute Django admin and create details for 10 booksglo

 ## PROGRAM